List of smoking bans in the United States: Unique municipal smoking bans

 In 2024, the Massachusetts Supreme Judicial Court upheld a 2020 bylaw passed by the town of Brookline, which enforces a lifetime ban on the sale of tobacco products to anyone born on or after January 1, 2000, the first of its kind in the United States.

-As of November 2025, nineteen Massachusetts towns and cities, totaling over 586,000 people, have adopted Nicotine Free Generation regulations.
+As of March 2026, twenty-two Massachusetts towns and cities, totaling over 632,000 people, have adopted Nicotine Free Generation regulations.
 These regulations prohibit the sale of nicotine products to people born after a specific date, such as those born after January 1, 2004.
-The communities include Brookline, Belchertown, Chelsea, Concord, Conway, Dover, Hopkinton, Malden, Manchester-by-the-Sea, Melrose, Needham, Newton, Pelham, Reading, Somerville, Stoneham, South Hadley, Wakefield, and Winchester.
+The communities include Amherst, Brookline, Belchertown, Chelsea, Concord, Conway, Dover, Hardwick, Hopkinton, Leverett, Malden, Manchester-by-the-Sea, Melrose, Needham, Newton, Pelham, Reading, Somerville, South Hadley, Stoneham, Wakefield, and Winchester.

 States with no statewide smoking ban

 As of July 2018, twelve states have not enacted any general statewide ban on smoking in workplaces, bars or restaurants: Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, Oklahoma, South Carolina, Texas, Virginia, West Virginia, and Wyoming.
 Instead, laws in most of these states (see individual state listings below for further information) require proprietors of certain places to designate smoking and non-smoking areas and post warning signage.

 In Oklahoma and Virginia, state laws prohibit local governments from regulating smoking more strictly than the state, making those states among the fewest in the nation without any legislated smoking bans.
 In the other ten states, cities and counties have enacted stricter smoking laws than the state, in some cases banning smoking in all enclosed workplaces.
 In Alabama and Mississippi, the state smoking law expressly allows all local governments to do so.
 In Kentucky, Missouri, South Carolina, Texas, and West Virginia, a court has ruled that certain local governments have the power to do so.
 See the individual state listings below for details.